ethereum-optimism/.github/CONTRIBUTING.md

 # Contributing

+🎈 Thanks for your help improving the project!
+We are so happy to have you!

 🚨 Before making any non-trivial change, please first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.

 Please note we have a code of conduct, please follow it in all your interactions with the project.